BlockstreamResearch/bip-frost-dkg/README.md

 Even though everything looks fine from the perspective of this participant, it is entirely possible that this participant is the only one who has deemed the DKG session successful, and thus (besides the untrusted coordinator) the only one who knows the recovery data.
-If the recovery data is lost now because this participant's permanent storage crashes, the other participants cannot be convinced to deem the DKG session successful (without the help of the untrusted coordinator) and so the funds will be lost.
+If the recovery data is lost now because this participant's permanent storage fails, the other participants cannot be convinced to deem the DKG session successful (without the help of the untrusted coordinator) and so the funds will be lost.

-Thus, anyone who intends to use the threshold public key should first obtain explicit confirmations from all participants that they have deemed the DKG session successful, which will also imply that all participants have a redundant copy of the recovery data.
+Thus, anyone who intends to use the threshold public key **should** first obtain explicit confirmations from all participants that they have deemed the DKG session successful, which will also imply that all participants have a redundant copy of the recovery data.
 One simple method of obtaining confirmation is to collect signed confirmation messages from all participants.